MediScribe/docjet-mobile/packages/docjet_test/README.md

 - `captureLogOutput()` - Creates a test log output
 - `resetLogLevels()` - Resets all log levels to default
-- `withDebugLogging(target, Function)` - Runs code with debug logging enabled
+- `withDebugLogsFor(target, Function)` - Runs code with debug logging enabled
   - `target` can be a Type (class) or String identifier
-- `withLogLevel(target, Level, Function)` - Runs code with specific log level
+- `withLogLevelFor(target, Level, Function)` - Runs code with specific log level
   - `target` can be a Type (class) or String identifier
-- `expectLogContains(output, level, substring)` - Asserts log content
+- `TestLogOutput.containsMessage(level, substring)` - Asserts log content
 - `expectNoLogsAboveLevel(output, level)` - Asserts no high-level logs
 - `expectNoLogsFrom(target, level, output, testFn)` - Asserts no logs from component
   - `target` can be a Type (class) or String identifier